ntwb/bbPress/README.md

 ### The root directory

-The `/` direcory includes configuration files for our *build* tools, Travis CI and PHPUnit tests.
+The `/` directory includes configuration files for our *build* tools, Travis CI and PHPUnit tests.

 ## Installing the tools